javiBajoCero/SDcardBootloader/README.md

 HAL based CUBEMX generated project, finds a *.bin file inside the SD card and runs it in flash.
 Based in the Adafruit's feather stm32f405 board

-## System feathers are tested here:
+## System features are tested here:
 https://github.com/javiBajoCero/featherSDcardTests

 ## How the bootloader works (broad view)